Search for exotic Higgs boson decays H $\to$ $\mathcal{AA}$ with $\mathcal{AA}$ $\to$ $\gamma\gamma$ in events with a semi-merged topology in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The dominant uncertainty that affects the extraction of the signal is the statistical uncertainty in the background modeling.
 In addition, systematic uncertainties related to both the background and signal models are taken into account.
 For the signal model, alternate templates are generated by shifting the nominal prediction up or down by one standard deviation of each uncertainty source.
 The following sources are considered:

 \begin{itemize} \item \textit{Integrated luminosity}: The uncertainty in the integrated luminosity measurement is 1.2, 2.3, and 2.5\% for the 2016, 2017, and 2018 data-taking periods, respectively~\cite{CMS:lumi2016, CMS-PAS-LUM-17-004, CMS-PAS-LUM-18-002}, leading to an overall uncertainty of 1.6\%.
-These uncertainties are considered to be partially correlated across the three years. \item \textit{Trigger efficiency}: To account for the difference in efficiency with which events pass the trigger in data versus simulation, trigger efficiencies in data are derived via the tag-and-probe method~\cite{CMS:WZpaper} using \zee events.
+These uncertainties are considered to be partially correlated across the three years. \item \textit{Trigger efficiency}: To account for differences in trigger efficiency between data and simulation, trigger efficiencies in data are derived via the tag-and-probe method~\cite{CMS:WZpaper} using \zee events.
 The efficiency estimated in simulation is applied to the signal model, and a systematic uncertainty is assigned to account for potential differences with respect to data.
-This uncertainty ranges from 20\% at $\ma = 1\GeV$ to 1\% at $\ma = 15\GeV$, with larger values assigned at low \ma, where the kinematic phase space of the photon candidates that pass the trigger requirements differs slightly from that used in the standard trigger efficiency measurements.
-A conservative uncertainty, corresponding to the difference between the trigger efficiency in simulation and that obtained from data measurements, is assigned to ensure full coverage. \item \textit{Photon identification}: Correction factors are applied to the signal model to account for differences in photon identification efficiency between data and simulation.
-These scale factors are obtained with the tag-and-probe procedure using \zee events.
+This uncertainty ranges from 20\% at $\ma = 1\GeV$ to 1\% at $\ma = 15\GeV$.
+Larger values are assigned at low \ma, where the kinematic phase space of the photon candidates that pass the trigger requirements differs slightly from that used in the standard trigger efficiency measurements.
+A conservative uncertainty, corresponding to the difference between the trigger efficiency in simulation and that obtained from data measurements, is assigned to ensure full coverage. \item \textit{Photon identification}: Correction factors are applied to the signal model to account for differences in photon identification efficiency between data and simulation, as computed in Ref.~\cite{CMS:Merged}.
+These scale factors are obtained with the tag-and-probe procedure using \zee events, where the smeared electron shower serves as a proxy for merged-photon candidates, directly establishing the validity of this approach for the merged-diphoton topology.
 The associated uncertainty in this correction ranges from 1 to 3\%. \item \textit{Photon energy scale and resolution}: Corrections are applied to the photon energy scale and resolution in simulation, as computed in Ref.~\cite{CMS:2020uim}.
 The resulting uncertainty in the signal model is a maximum bin-by-bin variation of $<$3\% from the scale and $\sim$0.1\% from the resolution. \item \textit{Mass regression scale and smearing}: Following the procedure described in Section~\ref{sec:validation}, the difference between the mass regression response in data and simulation is accounted for in the signal model by applying a relative scale shift and an additional Gaussian smearing to the simulated regressed mass of each merged-photon candidate.
 The scale and smearing parameters are determined independently for each data-taking year and each $\abs{\eta}$ category.
 The best-fit values of the relative scale, $\hat{s}_{\text{scale}}$, and smearing, $\hat{s}_{\text{smear}}$, are obtained by minimizing the $\chi^2$ between the regression response for electrons in data and in simulation after applying the corrections to the simulated distribution.
 The resulting scale shifts range from 1.6 to 6\%, and the additional smearing reaches up to 260\MeV. \end{itemize}